telathos/pyRoleManager/README.md

 The default is set to multiple the development point by 125%.
 To change the multipler you will update the dp_multipler variable in the cfgData.py file.
 Setting it to 1.00 will set to the normal 100%.
 See the note in cfgData.py for more information. dp_multipler = 1.25

+Adding more genders, eye colors or hair colors edit cfgData.py and update the lists.
 # How to Run
 Open a command line (CMD) and type 'python pyRoleManager.py'.
 To run without adding the 'python' before pyRoleManager.py, open a command line as Administrator and run 'ftype Python.File="C:\python27\python.exe" "%1" %"'.
 This will load a menu with the options.